 Short-term Care: Rehospitalizations

-In Central Continuing Care, 24.57 Percentage of Residents Rehospitalized
+In Central Continuing Care, 23.5% of Residents Rehospitalized

-This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-There is typically a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This is the number of rehospitalizations per thousand days of short-term patient care.
+There is a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits